 - Frost damage

-- Severe defoliation by insect pests
+- Severe defoliation by insects

 - Severe outbreaks of foliar diseases such as black spot, rust or powdery mildew